cameronteconway/store/README.md

 ## Technologies

 The project is built using the frontend JavaScript library [React](https://reactjs.org/) along with TypeScript, styling is dealt with using SCSS following the BEM methodology.

+I have utilised the frontend testing tool [Cypress](https://www.cypress.io/), to create tests for my components.